sagarkulkarni1989/DevOps-Journey/Jenkins/backup&restore.md

   - Install Jenkins on first machine with all plugins and create some test jobs
   - On Second VM- install jenkins only and do not do any steps just wait on default password page
   - install aws-cli on both machine
+  - create one S3 bucket
-  - create IAM Role with - IAM - Roles - provice any name - Policy - AmazonS3FullAccess
+  - create IAM Role with - IAM - Roles - provide any name - Policy - AmazonS3FullAccess
   - Add Newly created role to VM

   **Backup**